zsoltgyulai94/doc/developer-guide/chapter_4/section_2.md

 > * for using all the available modules you might have to install further dependencies {: .notice}

-For more details please see the [actual state of supported features, and the required dependencies](https://syslog-macos-testing.gitbook.io/syslog-macos-testing).
+For more details please see the [actual state of supported features, and the required dependencies][ref:macos-support].

 ##### Using cmake